Introduction

 - All solid-state battery: The battery core is composed of solid electrodes and solid electrolyte materials.
 Within the working temperature range, the battery cell does not contain any mass and volume fraction of liquid electrolyte.

-Solid-State-Battery Component Materials
+Solid-State Battery Component Materials

-The main components of the solid-state battery cell are the anode and cathode active materials and the solid electrolytes:
+The main components of the solid-state lithium-ion battery cell are the anode and cathode active materials and the solid electrolytes:

 - Cathode: Active materials are transition metal-based oxides (NMC, NCA) and lithium iron phosphate (LFP).
 These materials are used in liquid lithium-ion batteries and supply chains, and processing routes are already established.
 Currently, the highest energy densities can be achieved by using NMC/NCA layered oxides.